Links Are Like Footnotes In Books

 During the development and evolution of the Internet, it has become routine for site owners to give credit to other sites for the material or content they publish.
 Website owners do this by putting a link on their site to the web page of the other site.
 One could consider links to act like a footnote in a research paper, as a way to reference the work of someone else.
 Before, there used to be a time when links didn't matter, though at least not like they do today.

-A few of the search engines looked at back links for a portion of their algorithms, but it didn't carry the same weight as it does today.
-Now, in order to be competitive in nearly any online industry, back links are essential.
 Back links do not only give the search engines a barometer of a site's popularity, they also aid in determining the topic, and relevance of a site in relation to its targeted keywords.
 Though the art of SEO is, and will always be very important, gathering relevant back links is steadily increasing in importance.

 What are Feeds?
 What is RSS?